ChrisMicro/ArduinoOnPc/README.md

 In Eclipse you can simply import this repository:

-File -> Import -> Git -> the URL of this Github repository
+File -> Import -> Git -> Projects from Git -> Clone URl -> URl -> https://github.com/ChrisMicro/ArduinoOnPc

 #### Linux